steviemilitello/steviemilitello/README.md

 I am a creative who is passionate about bringing good design and accessibility to software engineering.
 I care about representation for all types of people in tech.

-* 🌍  I'm based in Boston
+* 🌍  I'm based in Boston, MA
 * 🖥️  See my portfolio at [Stevie Codes](http://steviecodes.com)
 * ✉️  You can contact me at [steviemilitello@gmail.com](mailto:steviemilitello@gmail.com)